abjerner/Limbo.Umbraco.Time/README.md

-# Skybrud.Umbraco.Time
+# Limbo.Umbraco.Time

-**Skybrud.Umbraco.Time** is a small package for Umbraco 8 that adds three new property editors:
+**Limbo.Umbraco.Time** is a small package for Umbraco 10 that adds three new property editors:

 - [**Date Picker**](#date-picker) - returning an instance of [EssentialsDate](https://packages.skybrud.dk/skybrud.essentials/reference/time/essentialsdate/)
-- [**Time Picker**](#time-picker) - returning an instance of [TimeOffset](https://github.com/abjerner/Skybrud.Umbraco.Time/blob/master/src/Skybrud.Umbraco.Time/Models/TimeOffset.cs)
+- [**Time Picker**](#time-picker) - returning an instance of [TimeOffset](https://github.com/abjerner/Limbo.Umbraco.Time/blob/master/src/Limbo.Umbraco.Time/Models/TimeOffset.cs)
 - [**UNIX Timestamp**](#unix-timestamp) - returning an instance of [EssentialsTime](https://packages.skybrud.dk/skybrud.essentials/reference/time/essentialstime)

 While Umbraco already features a property editor for picking a date (or date and time), the property editors in this package handles more specific use cases (eg. the date picker will return EssentialsDate instead of DateTime).

 ## Installation

-The Umbraco 9 version of this package is only available via [NuGet](https://www.nuget.org/packages/Skybrud.Umbraco.Time/2.0.0).
+The Umbraco 10 version of this package is only available via [NuGet](https://www.nuget.org/packages/Limbo.Umbraco.Time/1.0.0).
 To install the package, you can use either .NET CLI:

 ```
-dotnet add package Skybrud.Umbraco.Time --version 2.0.0
+dotnet add package Limbo.Umbraco.Time --version 1.0.0
 ```

 or the older NuGet Package Manager:

 ```
-Install-Package Skybrud.Umbraco.Time -Version 2.0.0
+Install-Package Limbo.Umbraco.Time -Version 1.0.0
 ```

-**Umbraco 8**
-For the Umbraco 8 version of this package, see the [**v1/main**](https://github.com/abjerner/Skybrud.Umbraco.Time/tree/v1/main) branch instead.

 ## Screenshots